Growing up amid political upheaval and activism not only heavily influenced Zahra Amanpour’s cultural worldviews, but also her career path, she said.

 To start, private office spaces represented only 10% of Indiegrove’s business.

-But after Indiegrove’s first renovation in 2015, due in part to a $175,000 grant from the New Jersey Economic Development Authority, private office spaces represented nearly 40%.
+But after Indiegrove’s first renovation in 2015, due in part to a $175,000 loan from the New Jersey Economic Development Authority, private office spaces represented nearly 40%.

 Two years later, Amanpour would add more two- to three-person offices using cash from the business.